RobertHauta/SENG438_A5_GROUP2/seng438-a5-group02.md

 # Discussion on Similarity and Differences of the Two Techniques

+Reliability Demonstration Charts firstly give us information on whether enough testing has been done to the system under test to make any hard conclusions.
+Secondly, if enough testing has been done the Reliabilty Demostration Chart will indicate if the system is accepted or rejected based on the MTTF.
+Additionally, the RDC takes in parameters based on customer and producer specifications to come up with the boundary lines between accept and continue regions as well as reject and continue regions.
+Similarly, Reliability Growth Testing can determine if sufficient testing has been done based on a best fit model of the failure intensity and a given value for the target failure rate.
+Although both techniques give information on if sufficient testing has been done, Reliability Growth Testing gives a prediction on how much more testing must be done.
+Another difference between the two techniques is the fact that RDC uses a normalized mean time to failure whereas Reliability Growth Testing uses data in the form of discrete time intervals and number of failures.

 # How the team work/effort was divided and managed

 For this lab, we collaboratively worked on our Reliability growth testing and Reliability assessment using Reliability Demonstration Chart (RDC).